CodingComputing/gamified-testing/post02.md

 Feel free to write some more tests with other assertions.

+Once you are done with experimenting, delete this file.
+We won't need it in the upcoming parts.

 Now that you got a preliminary taste of `pytest`, the plan going ahead is:

 1. For each responsibility, we'll pretend that we have working code fulfilling it.